 Unfortunately, now we have some cleaning up inside to do first.

-Are you aware of a gentleman by the name of Oleg Deropaska?
+Mr. A, are you aware of a gentleman by the name of Oleg Darapaska?

-Is it fair to call him a Putin-linked Russian oligarch?
+Fair to call him a Putin-linked Russian oligarch.

-Uh well, I'll leave that characterization to others, uh, and certainly not in this setting.
+Well, I'll leave that characterization to others, and certainly not in this setting.

-Chuck Grassley, the chairman of the Judiciary Committee last week sent a letter to a London-based lawyer who is a law who represents Mr. Dara Poska and asked if Christopher Steele was employed either directly or indirectly by Oleg Dara Posk at the time he was writing the so-called steel dossier.
+Chuck Grassley, the chairman of the Judiciary Committee last week, sent a letter to a London-based lawyer who represents Mr. Deriposka and asked if Christopher Steele was employed either directly or indirectly by Oleg Daraposka at the time he was writing the so-called Steele dossier.

-Um do you know if Christopher Steele worked for Oleg Dara Poska?
+Do you know if Christopher Steele worked for Oleg Deraposka?

-Could we discuss it in the classified setting?
+Could we discuss it in a classified setting?

 Next is Russia, where President Putin will continue to rely on assertive foreign policies to shape outcomes beyond Russia's borders.